jfernancordova/jfernancordova.github.io/_posts/2020-10-25-first-hacktoberfest.md

 ---
 layout: post
-title: My First Hacktoberfest
+title: First Hacktoberfest
 tags:
  - 1 min read
 ---

-## My Hacktoberfest Experience
+## Experience
 ---

-This is my first hacktoberfest, it was amazing, I'm glad to join to this great community and challenge.
+I participated for the first time and, I could say, **it was amazing**.
+I'm so happy to contribute to this great community and help to solve challenges.

 ---